sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ### What You’ll Learn

-We will connect to data in our warehouse, use Sigma to orient and enrich it, leverage Highspot to copy it from source to HubSpot where we will see our transformed data land.
+We will connect to data in our Snowflake warehouse, use Sigma to orient and enrich it, and leverage Hightouch to copy it to HubSpot where we will see our transformed data land.

 ### What You’ll Build

 At a high-level, the QuickStart will cover each of these areas: